nerves-project/erlinit/README.md

 ## Hostnames

 `erlinit` can set the hostname of the system so that it is available when Erlang starts up.
+Do this by passing the hostname as the `-n` argument to `erlinit`, or hardcoding it in `/etc/hostname`.

-The hostname can be hardcoded in the `/etc/hostname` file or it can be set by parameters to `erlinit`.
-Additionally, it's possible to specify a part of the name to be based on a unique ID or other information present on the file system.
-The `-n` argument is used to specify the hostname string.
-It is a printf(3) formatted string that is passed a string argument.
-The string argument is found by running the command specified by `-d`.
-For example, if a command is available the prints a unique identifier to stdout, it can be used to define the
+The `-n` argument takes a
+printf(3) formatted string that is passed a string argument, which is found by running the command specified by `-d`.
+This makes it possible to specify a unique ID, or some other information present on the file system.
+For example, if a _getmyid_ command is available that prints a unique identifier to stdout, it can be used to define the hostname like:
-hostname:

 ```text
 -d "getmyid -args" -n erl-%.4s
 ```

-If the `getmyid` program returns `012345`, then the hostname would be `erl-0123`.
+In this example, if the _getmyid_ program returns `012345`, then the hostname would be `erl-0123`.

-Another use would be for the program specified by `-d` to just return the hostname.
+Alternatively, the program specified by `-d` could return a full hostname.
 The configuration would look like:

 ```text
 -d "getmyhostname -args" -n %s
 ```

-In theory, the `getmyhostname` program could read an EEPROM or some file on a writable partition to return the hostname.
+In theory, the _getmyhostname_ program could read an EEPROM or some file on a writable partition to return this hostname.

 ## Root disk naming